DaveSteadman/SimpleMeshDecimation/README.md

 How It Works:
 =============
 1. Take a 2D grid, and set any number of points invalid.
-2. Setup a window on the grid, setting the corner values are guranteed valid.
+2. Setup a window on the grid to process at one time, and ensure the corner points are valid.
+This is part of making sure the output set of lines and triangles cover the whole area.
 3. Create a set of lines connecting each point.
 This is a superset of all lines that could form our new mesh.
-By guaranteeing the corner points are valid, we know we've covered the whole area.
 4. Sort the lines in ascending length order.
 5. Consider each line in turn, placing it in a result list, then any additional line has to not intersect any existing line in the result list.
-The outcome is that we have a set of lines that we would want to turn into triangles.
+The outcome is that we have a set of lines to turn into triangles.
-6. Going through the line list, and ranking point index values in ascending order, we look for an A -> B line, a B -> C line, and then a completing C -> A line.
+6. Going through the line list (and ranking point index values in ascending order) we look for an A -> B line, a B -> C line, and then a completing C -> A line.
 Recording this as a new trinagle.
 7. Finally, we filter out the special case where we could have a traingle overlapping smaller nested triangles.

 The output is our new triangulated surface.
 Its not fast enough to be used in real-time, but is certainly useful enough to pre-process map tiles to allow the new meshes to be saved off and loaded.